 Andrew Martin Smith (b.
 1984, Sharon, CT) is a composer, clarinetist, and entrepreneur based in Western New York.
-Currently an Adjunct Lecturer at the State University of New York at Fredonia, he is also a faculty member at the Interlochen Arts Camp, having previously served as a Senior Adjunct Instructor at Bowling Green State University (BGSU) and Owens Community College.
+Currently a Senior Adjunct Lecturer at the State University of New York at Fredonia, he is also a faculty member at Interlochen Arts Camp, having previously served as an Adjunct Instructor at Bowling Green State University (BGSU) and Owens Community College.

 In 2010 Smith cofounded ADJ•ective New Music, LLC with composer Jamie Leigh Sampson.
 This organization strives to introduce contemporary music of all varieties to new audiences through group and private instruction, music production and publication, and dynamic presentations and public concerts.